 Your growing baby is just waiting to slurp up all those nutrient-dense foods from a well-rounded eating plan of whole grains, fruits and veggies, lean proteins, and healthy fats.

 There’s a whole world of delicious options that give you and your baby everything you’ll need.
-Keep your healthcare team informed of your eating choices and guide you on a plan with any necessary supplements.
+Keep your healthcare team informed of your eating choices and guide you on an Infant Nutrition plan with any necessary supplements.

 This list should be a good start towards a healthy, well-nourished pregnancy.